Piefayth/tunapond-client/README.md

 - Copy `.env.example` to `.env`
 - Set the `POOL_URL` and appropriate `MINER` variables.
     - Note: Only the `PIECUDA` miner is currently supported.
-- Place your `seed.txt` at the root of this repo.
+- Place your `seed.txt` at the root of this repo. (or generate one with the instructions in the next section)
+    - TODO: This repo doesn't actually need your seed; it could just take an address.
 - `deno run --allow-all main.ts mine`

+Miners can use this repository to create a new mining wallet.
+For preview:
+    - `deno run --allow-all main.ts mining_wallet -p`
 Pool operators can also use this repository to create pool wallets.
 For preview:
-    - `deno run --allow-all main.ts new_wallet -p`
+    - `deno run --allow-all main.ts pool_wallet -p`

 Currently only one miner is supported!
 If you want to use the `PIECUDA` miner, you must compile the exe from [this repo](https://github.com/Piefayth/SHA256CUDA) and point to it with the env var `PIECUDA_EXEPATH`.